ganelson/inform/scripts/READMEscript.txt

 ### Resources for which this is the primary repository

-This repository is where development is done on the following:
+This repository is where development is done on the following executables:

 @define primary(program, language)
 * @program - @purpose(@program) - __@version(@program)__ - [&#9733;&nbsp;Web](docs/@program/index.html)